 The magnificent carved doors found in Zanzibar / East Africa are also found in houses and castles of Oman and many are much older than those in Zanzibar, so it is justified to call them Omani doors.
 However also many have been destroyed during Oman's Renaissance over the last 45 years.

-Omani carved door several centuries old (twice as old as stonetown in Zanzibar)
+Omani (Al Hazm) carved door several centuries old (twice as old as stonetown in Zanzibar)